peermusic/music-player/README.md

 # player-engine

-A simple wrapper around the HTML 5 audio element.
+A simple wrapper around the HTML5 audio element.

 ## Install